cplmakerlab/cplmakerlab.github.io/_slidedecks/introduction-to-cnc-technology.md

     background_size: cover
   - title: CNC Technology for Art and Design
     content_markdown: '## CNC Technology for Art and Design'
     background_color: '#a9e8e6'
     background_image:
     background_size: cover
+  - title: CNC Technology for Art and Design
+    content_markdown: >-
+      ## Can you think of designs you want to make with the CNC machine?
+What
+      makes CNC better for making that object than 3D printing or laser cutting?
+    background_color: '#a9e8e6'
+    background_image:
+    background_size: cover